• Skip to primary navigation

 Yes, tuna salad can be frozen.
 Traditional tuna salad with mayo should be frozen without the mayonnaise added because the taste and texture of mayo will change during defrosting.

-Healthy Tuna Salad without Mayo that is made with Greek yogurt should hold up to freezing and defrosting very well.
+Since this tuna salad without mayo is made with Greek yogurt, it should hold up to freezing and defrosting very well.
 Unlike other dairy-based creamy ingredients, Greek yogurt actually freezes and defrosts very well, with minimal changes to taste and texture.
 For best results, freeze for up to 2 months and slowly defrost in the refrigerator.

 Recipe FAQs